JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     ![](../../../assets/agama-lab-add-git-repo.png)

-4. Project dashboard with all the existing projects (if any) from the GitHub repository will be shown.
+4. The project dashboard with all the existing projects (if any) from the GitHub repository will be shown.
 New projects can be created, edited, and deleted from this project listing page.